CdcOnGitHub/discord-qotd-public/README.md

-# discord-qotd-public
-public part of my 20 day discord QOTD
+# No QOTD answers published yet.